 Deciding on the perfect apartment isn’t always an easy task and not something that most people take lightly.
 If apartment shoppers do not feel confident that your apartment community will be able to check off all the boxes on their new home wish list, it’s likely they will move on and choose another community that can do so.

-With over 70% of apartment shoppers researching apartments online, it’s important that a property management websites from apartment property management companies be able to give potential renters all of the information they want to know about your community and guide them through the apartment shopping process.
+With over 70% of apartment shoppers researching apartments online, it’s important that a property management websites from apartment property management companies be able to give potential renters all of the information they want to know about your community and through this apartment shopper guide process bring them closer to a lease.
 You can search “how to create a property management website?” or “how to build a property management website?” but without knowing what renters want and investing in tools that make your property management websites more interactive, your website won’t keep the interest of online prospects.
 What are renters looking for?

 There are several key factors that potential renters take into consideration when deciding whether or not to lease an apartment.
 A recent survey administered by national apartment management firm, Village Green, found that the top three criteria potential renters use to evaluate a property are: